commschamp/cc_tools_qt/README.md

 # CommsChampion Tools
-This project contains a set of tool applications , which can be used to develop, monitor and debug custom binary communication protocols, that were developed using the [COMMS Library](https://github.com/commschamp/comms).
+This project contains tool application(s), which can be used to develop, monitor and debug custom binary communication protocols, that were developed using the [COMMS Library](https://github.com/commschamp/comms).
 All the applications are plug-in based, i.e. plug-ins are used to define